 One of the most difficult realities of life is that change is the only constant.
 Seasons change, people come and go, all that lives dies.
 We often spend so much of our lives trying to achieve our goals, arrange our lives in the manner we desire, and hang onto pleasant situations and avoid unpleasant ones.
 Sometimes, what is good lasts and what is hard ends quickly; at other times, the reverse is true.
 One thing to remember is that change is often a stressor, and if you have experienced major changes in your life – such a losing a job or relationship, moving, or entering a new phase of life like your “first adult career” or “the empty nest” – stress is a near certainty, and quite normal.
 Therapy can help you make changes in yourself to adjust to changes outside yourself.
 It can also help you get in touch with what is enduring, such as your values, strengths, and close social support system.

-Humans are relationship seeking beings.
+Humans are relationship seeking beings and after food, shelter, and basic psychological safety- it is the relationships we choose that most determine the quality of our lives.
 That being said, the importance of relationships in our lives is crucial to our personal well being.
 Have you recently ended a significant relationship that held great meaning for you or are you in a current relationship that you’d like to gain better understand of or develop new skills to be successful?
 Often times, people don’t know where to start when they think about ways that they can better communicate with or relate to others.
-People need a space to process these relationships and can great exceptional value from developing these skills by utilizing therapy.
+People need a space to process these relationships and can get exceptional value from developing these skills by utilizing therapy.
 One of the most overlooked relationship a person has is with themselves and gaining a better understanding of your own processes, values, and feelings enable a person to take a more confident approach to the way they live.
 Carl Rogers, one of the founders of Humanistic Theory, stressed the value of “getting to know your lifelong roommate (you).”
-A great number of my client’s careers are in very high-stress industries in the Bay Area (Tech, Finance/Banking, Medical Field) and benefit greatly from directly addressing through therapy the career fatigue that they experience and how that affects their lifestyle and relationships.
+A great number of my clients’ careers are in very high-stress industries in the Bay Area (Tech, Finance/Banking, Medical Field, Education) and benefit greatly from directly addressing the career fatigue that they experience and how that affects their lifestyle and relationships.

 Bradford also treats individuals for Depression, Childhood Trauma/Abuse, Anxiety, Self-Esteem Issues, Motivation, Grief/Loss, Adjustment, Career Issues.